 - The best antivirus apps to keep all your devices safe

-- VPN: add an extra layer of security with a virtual private network
+- Best VPN: add an extra layer of security with a virtual private network

-- Just In: Firefox VPN - all you need to know and how it compares to the rest
+- Just in: Mozilla VPN – all you need to know and how it compares to the rest

 Digital skimming, now commonly called "Magecart," attacks involves crooks hacking into e-commerce websites and injecting malicious code that is used to steal customers' credit-card details as they shop online.